-The total number of Common Shares reserved and available for grant and issuance pursuant to the RSU Plan shall not exceed a number of Common Shares equal to 2% of the total issued and outstanding Common Shares of the Corporation at the time of granting of RSUs (on a non-diluted basis), or such other number as may be approved by the TSX and the Shareholders of the Corporation from time to time.
+The total number of Common Shares reserved and available for grant and issuance pursuant to the RSU Plan shall not exceed a number of Common Shares equal to 1.8% of the total issued and outstanding Common Shares of the Corporation at the time of granting of RSUs (on a non-diluted basis), or such other number as may be approved by the TSX and the Shareholders of the Corporation from time to time.
 Any increase in the issued and outstanding Common Shares will result in an increase in the number of Common Shares that may be issued pursuant to the RSU Plan or any other proposed or established share compensation arrangement of the Corporation.
-As part of approvals sought from Shareholders at the Meeting, Shareholders are being requested to approve a reduction of the number of Common Shares to be issued under the RSU Plan from 2.0% to 1.8% of the issued and outstanding Common Shares of the Corporation.
-For more information concerning this amendment, refer to heading "Approval of Amendments to the Restricted Share Unit Plan".